umashankar14412/Java-Programming-and-Software-Engineering-Fundamentals/README.md

 ### Course-1: Programming Foundations with JavaScript, HTML and CSS

-#### About the Course
-Learn foundational programming concepts (e.g., functions, for loops, conditional statements) and how to solve problems like a programmer.
-In addition, learn basic web development as you build web pages using HTML, CSS, JavaScript.
-By the end of the course, will create a web page where others can upload their images and apply image filters that you create.

 After completing this course, you will be able to:

 1. Think critically about how to solve a problem using programming;